ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: Discussion

 \textbf{Developer burden.} Richer contracts increase authoring burden, but many integration failures arise precisely because assumptions remain implicit.
 Making them explicit shifts effort from late-stage debugging to earlier specification.
 Reusable templates, certified defaults, inheritance from prior releases, and static analysis can reduce burden.

 \textbf{Static checks vs.\ open-world uncertainty.} Contracts do not eliminate runtime uncertainty; they reduce avoidable incompatibility.
-The framework catches failures foreseeable from declared assumptions---incompatible state semantics, missing resources, forbidden permissions, incompatible recovery expectations.
-Runtime monitoring approaches~\cite{caldas2024,luckcuck2019} remain essential and complementary.
+The framework catches failures foreseeable from declared assumptions: incompatible state semantics, missing resources, forbidden permissions, incompatible recovery expectations.
+Runtime monitoring approaches~\citep{caldas2024,luckcuck2019} remain essential and complementary.

-\textbf{Contract authoring cost vs.\ runtime monitoring.} A natural counterargument is that runtime monitoring alone might suffice, avoiding the upfront cost of contract authoring.
+\textbf{Contract authoring cost vs.\ runtime monitoring.} One might object that runtime monitoring alone could suffice, avoiding the upfront cost of contract authoring.
 We see contract checking and runtime monitoring as complementary rather than competing strategies.
-Contract-based pre-deployment checking catches deterministic incompatibilities---missing sensors, incompatible frames, forbidden permissions---at near-zero marginal cost per composition attempt, before any physical execution occurs.
+Once a contract is authored, contract-based pre-deployment checking catches deterministic incompatibilities (missing sensors, incompatible frames, forbidden permissions) by static comparison of declared fields, before any physical execution occurs; the per-composition checking cost is small relative to running the composition, though the one-time authoring cost is not measured at scale here.
 Runtime monitoring, by contrast, catches stochastic and environment-dependent failures (sensor noise, timing jitter, unexpected obstacles) that no static contract can anticipate.
 The cost tradeoff favors contracts when: (a)~physical execution is expensive or risky (e.g., medical, industrial, or human-proximity tasks), (b)~the ecosystem scales to many modules where combinatorial composition errors dominate, or (c)~governance requires pre-deployment audit trails.
-In our prototype, authoring one ECM manifest takes approximately 15--30 minutes per module, a one-time cost amortized across all future compositions and upgrades.
-The overhead is modest relative to the cost of diagnosing a runtime failure in a deployed embodied system.
+In our prototype workflow, manifest authoring is intended to be a short, one-time specification task amortized across future compositions and upgrades.
+As a single illustrative data point, Appendix~\ref{app:authoring_walkthrough} reports one timed walkthrough in which a co-author who did not participate in the contract-checker design produced a contract-complete precision-grasp manifest in 24~minutes from the six-dimension specification alone; this is a single session, not a user study, and we do not generalise an authoring-time figure from it.